MicrosoftDocs/fabric-docs/docs/workload-development-kit/extensibility-front-end.md

 [This Fabric developer sample](https://github.com/microsoft/Microsoft-Fabric-developer-sample.git) serves as a guide for integrating a custom UX Workload with Microsoft Fabric.
 This project enables developers to seamlessly integrate their own UI components and behaviors into Fabric's runtime environment, enabling rapid experimentation and customization.
 Developers can use the Fabric Extensibility framework to build workloads and create custom capabilities that extend the Fabric experience.
 The Fabric platform is designed to be interoperable with Independent Software Vendor (ISV) capabilities.
 For example, the item editor allows creating a native, consistent user experience by embedding ISV’s frontend in the context of a Fabric workspace item.

-The UX Workload Frontend is a standard web app ([React](https://react.dev/)) that incorporates our extension client SDK, a standard NPM package, to enable its functionality.
+The UX Workload Frontend is a standard web app ([React](https://react.dev/)) that incorporates our extension client SDK, a standard npm package, to enable its functionality.
 The ISV hosts and runs it inside an `<iframe>` in the Fabric portal.
 It presents ISV-specific UI experiences such as an item editor.
 The SDK provides all the necessary interfaces, APIs, and bootstrap functions required to transform a regular web app into a Micro Frontend web app that operates seamlessly within the Fabric portal.